I went for an easy build with lots of tool storage - I didn't add a fence because I wanted to use the two cabinets as workstations too.

 The countertops consist of two layers of 3/4" plywood, finished with 1 x 2 pine all around.

-Glue together both plywood surfaces, drive a few 1 1/4" brad nails on the top side of the counter.
-Flip it over and drive 1 1/2" wood screws to secure both surfaces.
+Glue together the two plywood surfaces, then drive a few 1 1/4" brad nails on the top side of the counter.
+Flip it over and drive 1 1/2" wood screws to secure the two surfaces.

-Note: I didn't drive nails or screws in the middle section because I'm planning on adding a t-track & stop later on.
+Note: I didn't drive nails or screws into the middle section because I'm planning to add a t-track & stop later on.
 I don't want to hit any screws with the router. ;)

 Use the miter saw to cut the 1 x 2 pine to size, mitering the corners.
 Install all around the edge of the counter with wood glue and 1 1/2" brad nails.

-Assemble both top of cabinets and miter saw shelf this same way.
+Assemble both countertops and the miter saw shelf the same way.

 10. INSTALL MITER SAW SHELF

-Install the 2 x 4 supports on each side of the cabinet, by drilling 1/4" holes and securing the supports with 1/4" x 3 1/4" hex bolt screws.
-Secure from inside the cabinet with 1/4" washer, lock washer, and hex nut.
+Install the 2 x 4 supports on each side of the cabinet by drilling 1/4" holes and securing them with 1/4" x 3 1/4" hex bolt screws.
+Secure from inside the cabinet with 1/4" washers, lock washers, and hex nuts.

-I also added another 2 x 2 pine support to drive the 2 1/2" screws to secure the miter saw shelf onto them.
-Make sure everything is level and the miter saw table is at the same height as both countertops on each side.
+I also added another 2 x 2 pine support to drive the 2 1/2" screws to secure the miter saw shelf onto it.
+Make sure everything is level, and the miter saw table is at the same height as both countertops on each side.

 11. SAND AND FINISH

-Give the entire station a good sanding with 120-grid sandpaper, before applying finish.
+Sand the entire station with 120-grit sandpaper before applying the finish.

 Well, I had to sand everything down.

-Here you can see how smooth and shiny they looked when the polyurethane finally dried.
-I had to wait an entire day for each coat to dry!
+I had to wait an entire day for each coat to dry.

-Here is how this left side of my garage shop is looking now.
+Here is how the left side of my garage shop is looking now.
 I still need to adjust those doors some more, add handles, and the t-track stop system.

 Oh, I also started organizing those shelves.